2021 arrests in Jordan: International reactions

-Saudi Arabia, the United Arab Emirates, Egypt, Lebanon, Qatar, Turkey, Iran, Iraq, Greece, Tunisia, Morocco, the Arab League, Palestine, Russia, and the United States all voiced support for King Abdullah II.
+Saudi Arabia, the United Arab Emirates, Egypt, Lebanon, Qatar, Turkey, Iran, Iraq, Greece, Tunisia, Morocco, the Arab League, Palestine, Russia, France, the United Kingdom and the United States all voiced support for King Abdullah II.

 Israeli Defense Minister Benny Gantz called the developments in Jordan an "internal" issue.
 Iran's foreign ministry said that Iran opposed "the internal instability in Jordan and any foreign involvement" and blamed Israel for "all attempted rebellions in Islamic countries."